gcraig99/FibonacciREST/README.md

 	2. Verify there were no errors installing required Gems with bundler

-## Running the Fibonacci REST Service
+## Installation Instructions
 * Windows or Linux Interactively
 	* From a command or terminal window in the directory where you cloned/unpacked the source to: rackup -p *__ListenPort__*
 * Windows as a Service
 	_NOTE Listens on port 80 by default.
 Replace port 80 with your preferred port in FibonacciWin32Service.rb_
-	* From a command window in the directory where you cloned/unpacked the source to: ruby FibonacciWindowsSeriveInstaller.rb
+	* From a command window in the directory where you cloned/unpacked the source to: ruby WindowsServiceInstaller.rb
 * Linux, as a Daemon
-	* TODO Instructions
+	* From a terminal in the directory where you cloned/unpacked the source to: ruby LinuxDaemonInstaller.rb install

+## Testing the Service
+* Open your browser or use a REST client to connect to http://localhost:*__ListenPort__*/5
+* You should see [0,1,1,2,3] returned